the-juju/profile/README.md

-### Hi there 👋
+### Hi there 👋 I'm Julien Gabriel

 I'm a 32 years old **french** Full-Stack Developer working in **Luxembourg**.

 - 🏢 I'm currently working at **Ezbeez**
-- I have been developer for 10 years
+- 👨🏻‍💻 I have been developer for 10 years
 - ⚙️ I use daily: `.ts`, `.js`, `.html`, `.css`, `.json`, `.php`, `.yaml`
 - 🌍 I'm mostly active within the **AdonisJS community**
 - 🔭 I’m currently working on a personal project that I'll launch soon